winduum/winduum-docs/docs/docs/config.md

 * **Type:** `string[]`
 * **Default:** `['xs', 'sm', 'base', 'md', 'lg', 'xl', '2xl', '3xl', 'section']`

-These are additional spacing values that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
+These are additional spacing tokens that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.

 Example `gap-md`:
 ```css